-The spatial patterns of the C{DOC_runoff} map are highly correlated to those of the P_r (Fig. 6) and SOC map (Supplementary Fig. S5a).
-Notably, the C{DOC_runoff} values are high in regions with extremely high SOC values.
-Additionally, the C{DOC_runoff} values are high in North Dakota, Montana, and southern coasts, where the P_r values are high.
-Interestingly, the influences of P_r and SOC can counterbalance each other in some places.
-For instance, in the upper Rocky Mountains, the SOC storage is abundant due to the presence of forests.
-However, the low temperature in this region hinders microbial activities, resulting in extremely low P_r values.
-As a result, the concentration of DOC leaching flux is relatively low.
-Moreover, the spatial coverage of wetlands also appears to be relevant (Supplementary Fig. S5b), which is consistent with the suggested crucial role of wetlands in riverine DOC dynamics (Duan et al., 2017; Leibowitz et al., 2023).
+of DOC leaching flux is relatively low.
+Moreover, the spatial coverage of wetlands also appears to be relevant (Fig. S11a), which is consistent with the suggested crucial role of wetlands in riverine DOC dynamics (Duan et al., 2017; Leibowitz et al., 2023).
 For instance, high C{DOC_runoff} values are observed in upper Minnesota, Florida, and Louisiana, where wetlands are prevalent.
 In places with few wetlands, like Nevada, Arizona, and New Mexico, the leaching flux concentration is considerably lower.

-There are at least two other potential uses of the P_r map: 1) It can support large-scale DOC modeling over CONUS or a major river basin.
-For instance, testing the use of the map within the framework of the Energy Exascale Earth System Model (Burrows et al., 2020; Caldwell et al., 2019; Golaz et al., 2019) is ongoing and will be reported in the near future.
-2) It can be used to provide a quick estimation of riverine DOC concentration or flux at any catchments where no DOC observations are available.
+There are at least two other potential uses of the P_r map: (1) it can support large-scale DOC modeling over CONUS or a major river basin.
+For instance, testing the use of the map within the framework of the Energy Exascale Earth System Model (Burrows et al., 2020; Caldwell et al., 2019; Golaz et al., 2019) is ongoing and will be reported on in the near future.
+(2) It can be used to provide a quick estimation of riverine DOC concentration or flux at any catchments where no DOC observations are available.

 We caution the potential users of the P_r map with several limitations in the methods invoked.
-Firstly, the P_r values in the map 615 account for the spatial heterogeneity of various DOC-related processes and factors only in a long-term average sense owing to the limited data availability, i.e., the SOC reanalysis data are long-term averages, and the observed riverine DOC data are only available at irregular time intervals.
+Firstly, the $P{\rm r}$ values in the map account for the spatial heterogeneity of various DOC-related processes and factors only in a long-term average sense owing to the limited data availability; i.e., the SOC reanalysis data are long-term averages, and the observed riverine DOC data are only available at irregular time intervals.
 While we believe that such a P_r map is a critical step in effectively capturing the spatial heterogeneity of the relevant processes and environmental factors, incorporating their temporal dynamics is beyond the scope of this study and left for future work.
 Second, the ML techniques are not process-based and thus do not yet offer rich insight into the relevant mechanisms.
 To improve our understanding of the DOC-related processes, the P_r map should be used in conjunction with other observational data, process-based models, and carefully designed numerical experiments.
 Third, the lack of direct measurements of P_r necessitates the use of indirect validation methods.
 To further enhance robustness, we encourage the design and implementation of new field experiments guided by our lumped parameter approach.
 Last but not least, the ML model has been trained with the data in the CONUS domain only, so it may not be transferable beyond CONUS.

-Our lumped parameter approach and machine learning-based parameterization strategy are designed to generalize beyond the CONUS and scale globally.
+Our lumped parameter approach and machine-learningbased parameterization strategy are designed to generalize beyond the CONUS and scale globally.
 The framework is inherently generic, independent of site-specific characteristics, and supported by machine learning techniques adaptable to diverse regions.
 The CONUS study area, characterized by substantial spatial heterogeneity, provides a robust foundation for demonstrating this generalizability.
 However, extending the framework to a global scale introduces challenges, particularly in data availability and variability in environmental conditions.
 Addressing these requires extensive observational data collection, especially riverine DOC observations, leveraging public datasets, literature, and increased fieldwork for enhanced coverage.
-At the global scale, managing increased uncertainties is crucial, as larger variability is expected compared to the CONUS-based parameterization.
+At the global scale, managing increased uncertainties is crucial as larger variability is expected compared to the CONUS-based parameterization.
 Efforts should focus on assembling comprehensive catchment attributes while maintaining flexibility in their significance assessment, allowing the machine learning model to determine their importance contextually.
 High-priority attributes identified in this study (Fig. 3), such as woody wetland percentage, should receive particular attention as they are likely critical in other regions.

-6 Data and code availability
+6 Code and data availability